 It also includes a special type of run/debug configurations for shell scripts.
 Make sure the Shell Script bundled plugin is enabled.
 If the plugin is disabled, activate it as described in Managing plugins.

-WebStorm also integrates with several external tools to enhance shell scripts support:
+WebStorm also integrates with several external tools to enhance shell script support:

 ShellCheck is a shell script static analysis tool that can detect syntax errors, semantic problems, corner cases, and typical pitfalls.
 WebStorm will prompt you to install it if it is not available.